google/flatbuffers/docs/source/Schemas.md

     representing flags, you may place multiple inside a string separated by spaces to OR them, e.g.
     `field: "EnumVal1 EnumVal2"` or `field: "Enum.EnumVal1 Enum.EnumVal2"`.
+-   Similarly, for unions, these need to specified with two fields much like you do when serializing from code.
+E.g. for a field `foo`, you must add a field `foo_type: FooOne` right before the `foo` field, where `FooOne` would be the table out of the union you want to use.

 When parsing JSON, it recognizes the following escape codes in strings: